plebbit/plebbit-react-hooks/README.md

   type: 'image' | 'text' | 'audio' | 'video' | 'html', // tells the client how to display the challenge, start with implementing image and text only first
   challenge: buffer // data required to complete the challenge, could be html, png, etc.
 }
+FeedItem {
+  cid?: string // Currently feeds are used to reference comments, but might reference other stuff later }
 ```

 #### Getting started